 2. Rawana Ella: Widest Falls In Sri Lanka

 Expect some crowd as Rawana is a popular fall in the country.
 One of the widest falls in Sri Lanka, it looks absolutely spectacular in the rains.
-The water level however decreases substantially during the off season.
+The water level however decreases substantially during the off-season.
 It is named after Ravana who also appears in the Indian epic Ramayana.
+Undeniably, it is one of the most beautiful waterfalls in Sri Lanka.

 Height: 25 meters